Gastrointestinal Cancer

 Gastrointestinal Cancer Overview

 Cancer develops when healthy cells grow out of control.
-This happens in the gastrointestinal tract when a DNA change causes abnormal cells to grow out of control.
+This can happen in the gastrointestinal tract when a DNA change causes abnormal cells to grow out of control.
 There are many causes for this, such as genetics or lifestyle choice.

 Mouth, Throat, Esophagus